-Figure 4: Implemented Integrated Project Context-Based Learning
+Figure 5: Implemented Integrated Project Context-Based Learning

-The context provided by Figure 4, enabled the introduction of external training and certification by well-respected issuers, like Microsoft and UiPath, related to the content and context of the module.
-Figure 5 demonstrates how each project encapsulated recommended external training, resulting in external certifications, relating to the context of each capstone project as well as the context of the module as a whole.
+The context provided by Figure 5, enabled the introduction of external training and certification by well-respected issuers, like Microsoft and UiPath, related to the content and context of the module.
+Figure 6 demonstrates how each project encapsulated recommended external training, resulting in external certifications, relating to the context of each capstone project as well as the context of the module as a whole.
 The white blocks, outlined with black borders depicts new categories of skills that need to be acquired whereas the transparent blocks assume the skills mastered through the completion of previous projects, adding to the integrated disciplinary nature of all of the capstone projects.
+The white blocks illustrate additional knowledge to be acquired through the module which will be coupled with external micro-credentials.